ibexa/documentation-developer/docs/administration/back_office/back_office_elements/custom_icons.md

 ### Icons React component

-You can use a React component to change icons in Back Office and Page Builder.
+You can use a React component to change icons in back office and Page Builder.

 The following example from the `alert.js` file shows configuration for icons in the [alert](reusable_components.md#alerts) component: